spiral/docs/orm/relations.md

 +-----------------------------------------------------+---------+----------------+-----------------+------------+------------+
 ```

 Such table will be used to link our User and Role models together.
-Now we can link two models together by simply calling method `link()` or ManyToMany relation in User Record.
-We are able to provide Role model or Role id into such method:
+To link models simply call method `link()` of ManyToMany relation in User Record.
+We are able to provide `Role` model or `Role` id as input into such method:

 ```php
 $user = User::findByPK(1);